-D. Non-Teaching Instructional and Classified Staff
+C. Non-Teaching Instructional and Classified Staff

 The recruitment, selection, and placement activities of non-teaching instructional staff comply with CUNY's and the College's policies and procedures.
-As required by the Bylaws, non-teaching instructional staff vacancies are posted for 30 days, rather than 60 days, as required for faculty.
+As required by the bylaws, non-teaching instructional staff vacancies are posted for 30 days, rather than 60 days, as required for faculty.
+The Offices of Compliance Programs and Legal Affairs and Faculty and Staff Relations monitor the recruitment, selection, and hiring practices of both non-teaching and classified staff.